telefonicaid/fiware-orion/test/functionalTest/cases/README.md

-This directory containts several subdirectories.
+This directory contains several subdirectories.
 Each subdirectory starts with a number, which identifies the issue number at GitHub associated with the .test contained in that subdirectory (except the ones starting with `000`, which are not associated with any GitHub issue).

 Subdirectories can be clasified in 3 groups: